rayes0/yui/README.md

 # yui

-A simple and *minimal* UNIX shell written in Rust.
+A simple and *minimal* UNIX shell inspired by Bash and Fish, written in Rust.

 `yui` is primarily interactive focused, although it does have a small parser for light scripting.
 It's purpose is mainly to help me learn Rust, and the basics of interfacing and managing UNIX processes.